kwasichrappah/Custormer-Churn/README.md

 -  Email:[Email](mailto:gabriel.kwatei@azubiafrica.org?subject=Hi "Hi!")

+##  Contributions

+Contributions, issues, and feature requests are welcome!

+## ⭐️ Show your support
+If you like this project kindly show some love, give it a 🌟 **STAR** 🌟

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.